Tara Suzette Breckenridge

 Details of Disappearance

-Breckenridge was last seen leaving The Men's Club in the 3300 block of Sage in southwest Houston, Texas at 1:00 a.m. on August 4, 1992.
-She was employed at the club as a server at the time.
+Breckenridge was last seen leaving The Men's Club in the 3300 block of Sage Road in southwest Houston, Texas at 1:00 a.m. on August 4, 1992.
+She was employed at the club as a server at the time while also pursuing a career in photography.

 It was a slow night and the management decided to send two servers home early.
 Breckenridge volunteered to go, which is uncharacteristic of her behavior.
 A security guard escorted her to her car and she drove away without incident.

-Breckenridge's live-in boyfriend is considered a possible suspect in her case.
-Their relationship was troubled and Breckenridge often spoke of leaving him.
-The boyfriend says he was at a pool hall at the time Breckenridge disappeared, and he didn't realize she was missing until he came home at 5:00 a.m. and she wasn't there.
+Hecker is considered a possible suspect in Breckenridge's case.
+Their relationship was troubled and she had often spoken of leaving him and moving out of the apartment.
+Hecker says he was at a pool hall at the time Breckenridge disappeared, and he didn't realize she was missing until he came home with his friend at 5:00 a.m. and she wasn't there.

 Her car was located only about three miles from the pool hall, and witnesses at the establishment said the boyfriend left at 1:45 a.m. and was gone for approximately an hour and forty-five minutes before returning to the pool hall.
 He maintains her innocence in her disappearance.